-This post covers Oracle Cloud Infrastructure (OCI) building blocks like Region, Availability Domain (AD), Tenancy, Compartment, Compute, Virtual Cloud Network (VCN), Identity & Access Management (IAM), and Storage (Block, Object, Shared, Archive)
+This post covers Oracle Cloud Infrastructure (OCI) building blocks like Region, Availability Domain (AD), Fault Domain (FD) Tenancy, Compartment, Compute, Virtual Cloud Network (VCN), Identity & Access Management (IAM), and Storage (Block, Object, Shared, Archive)

-Note: OCI is part of IaaS Service model (other 2 Cloud Service models are SaaS & PaaS), where OCI is re-branding of Bare Metal Cloud Service (BMCS).
+Note: OCI is part of IaaS Service model (to know more about service model please check our previous blog on Cloud Service Model), where OCI is re-branding of Bare Metal Cloud Service (BMCS).

-Another offering in IaaS from Oracle is OCI-Classic (or OCI-C) and to find the difference between two and when to use what, Check my previous post OCI vs OCI-C here
+Another offering in IaaS from Oracle is OCI-Classic (or OCI-C) and to find the difference between two and when to use what, check my previous post on OCI vs OCI-C here

 If you are just starting out in Cloud then I highly recommend you to go through these first